shiqipan/polyhedron-rolling-covered-area/README.md

 # polyhedron-rolling-path
 This project investigate the areas cover by rolling of convex polyhedron in a plane.
-Specifically, it visualized the region that can be covered with polyhedron's base within certain number of edge rotations.
+Specifically, it visualized the region that can be covered by polyhedron's base within certain number of edge rotations.

 Here are a few notes:
 1. This file intends to work for all convex polyhedron.